 Emily and Megan have been close friends for 13 years.
 They both grew up in the Northern Midlands community and are passionate about empowering and supporting the next generation of women within their community.

-The Longford Free2b Girls 'clubhouse' is charismatic and comforting.
-It is a place in which everyone can learn, feel valued and listened to.
+The Longford Free2b Girls group is a place in which everyone can learn, feel valued and listened to.
 They harness their collective passions, strengths and ideas as they explore personal growth, friendship and community.

 "I feel like I can really talk to Megan and Emily".